donovanmuller/axon-issue/README.md

 # Axon 3.0.1 Auto Configuration Issue

+> Update: The issue is the result of having `@EnableAxon` together with `axon-spring-boot-starter`.
+It causes `SpringAxonAutoConfigurer` to be invoked twice causing the issue below.
+See the [JavaDoc](https://github.com/AxonFramework/AxonFramework/blob/master/spring/src/main/java/org/axonframework/spring/config/EnableAxon.java#L14) on `@EnableAxon`.

 This minimal project demonstrates the issue (see [AxonFramework#253](https://github.com/AxonFramework/AxonFramework/issues/253)) in the [Axon 3.0.1](https://github.com/AxonFramework/AxonFramework/releases/tag/axon-3.0.1) using the `axon-spring-boot-starter`: